-Products with comment " Existing GHG-CCI product " are the latest versions of Level 2 products, which have been generated in the framework of the GHG-CCI project (http://www.esa-ghg-cci.org/).
-They are available via the C3S CDS but are also available from the GHG-CCI website (http://www.esa-ghg-cci.org/) including documentation.
-They have been used within project C3S_312a_Lot6 to generate the merged Level 2 and Level 3 EMMA and OBS4MIPS products but the individual sensor L2 products have not been regenerated.
+Products with comment " Existing GHG-CCI product " are the latest versions of Level 2 products, which have been generated in the framework of the ESA GHG-CCI project.
+They have been used within this C3S project to generate the merged Level 2 and Level 3 EMMA and OBS4MIPS products but the individual sensor L2 products have not been regenerated.
 They have been provided for C3S " as is " and are available via the C3S CDS.